h123c/math_view/README.md

 2.input file should have two folders, one is "img" and others is "text"

-3.run create_html.py by python3.you should change some key word if you use python3,like range->xrange and so on.
+3.run create_html.py by python3.you should change some key word if you use python2,like range->xrange and so on.

-4.open the html file in the html_file
+4.open the html file in the html_file with browser